Kargamborgh/meemiarkisto/documentation/user_stories.md

 # User stories final

+## NOTE: If you try to access certain functionalities that require login the application will crash.
+Please log in first.

 * As a user, I want to be able to register

 * As a user, I want to be able to login